 Those who normally consume tap water will be intrigued at the custom-tailored selection of Distillata products, their respective health benefits, and the distinctive tastes that define each of them.

 It began in 1897, and the Distillata Water Company has been serving the Cleveland-Akron area proper hydration for hard-working people and their families ever since.
 Distillata is a local, family-owned business whose aim reaches beyond the scope of mere customer satisfaction.
 Water is our passion, and we hope to make it your passion, too.
-If there was ever a time to naturally improve your health, why not see if a free month can prove its worth?
+If there was ever a time to naturally improve your health, why not see if a couple free months can prove its worth?
+Try a bottled water cooler FREE in your home for 60 days!

 Zelman, Kathleen M. “Why Drink More Water?
 See 6 Health Benefits of Water.”
 WebMD.
 WebMD, 8 May 2008.
 Web.
 17 Dec.
 2014.